2/6/2026

 Co-Chief Executive Officer

-Yes, the surge in export late last year was partially driven by the expected policy change in China. toward the manufacturing of e-cigarettes.
+Yes.
+The surge in export late last year was partially driven by the expected policy change in China. toward the manufacturing of e-cigarettes.
 As most of you are aware, effective April 1st this year, Chinese government will stop what they call the VAT refund initiative.
 Even though export is not for domestic consumption, generally speaking, the government shouldn't, let's call it, impose VAT on such product for export purpose.
-However, the regulators there are saying effective April 1st this year, the 13% VAT tax would also apply to e-cigarette export.
-So that means the cost base and the selling price would both go up effective April 1st.
+However, the regulators there are saying effective April 1st this year, the 13% VAT tax would also apply to So that means the cost base and the selling price would both go up effective April 1st.
 So I think that was one reason a lot of the manufacturers really tried to rush before this new deadline to get as much product to the international market as possible.
 I suspect the increase will continue into the current quarter.
-But of course, I expect a bit slowdown when April 1st kicks in.
+But, of course, I expect a bit slowdown when April 1st kicks in.
 But so far, the feedback and the data we have gathered is the U.S. state's efforts and the initiatives have barely put a dent to the illicit market.
-The general feedback is it's not affecting at all, even though enforcement activities took place across the country with the seizure of a product and arrests of players, but it has not put a dent on the illicit market, on the demand side.
-So that's why adequate solution like IHGating is so crucial to using FDA's term to unlock this flavored market to protect consumers at the same time.
+The general feedback is it's not affecting at all, even though enforcement activities took place across the country with a seizure of a product and arrest of players, but it has not put a dent on the illicit market, on the demand side.
+So that's why adequate solution like IHG is so crucial to using FDA's term to unlock this flavored market to protect consumers at the same time.
 So, Nick, that's my answer to your question.

 speaker